Inverse Problems Are Solvable on Real Number Signal Processing Hardware: Introduction

 \subsection{Outline}

 A concise overview of real number computing theory will be presented in \Cref{sec:RNC}.
-This is followed by a description of finite-dimensional inverse problems with focus on their algorithmic solvability in \Cref{sec:InvProb}. \Cref{sec:CompRecMap} covers the formal statement of our main result about solvability of inverse problems in the real number computing model.
+This is followed by an introduction to DL with a particular focus on the inverse problems in \Cref{sec:DLforIP}.
+Next, in \Cref{sec:DLonBSS} the capabilities of DL on real number processing hardware modeled by BSS machines is studied.
+Thereby, we also establish the underlying problem of the algorithmic solvability of finite-dimensional inverse problems. \Cref{sec:CompRecMap} covers the formal statement of our main result about solvability of inverse problems in the real number computing model.
 Finally, a discussion about the implications of our finding on today's solvers --- in particular deep learning methods --- of inverse problems finishes the paper in \Cref{sec:Discussion}.